 This is one of my favourite variations of what Alex Quigley, writer of The Confident Teacher, calls “Post it note pedagogy”.
 The mileage of this task depends very much on the subject and the topic; while it may not be appropriate for everything on the curriculum, it works a treat when revising concepts that provoke discussion!
 I sell this to my students (with tongue ever-so- slightly in cheek) as “the educational party game where everyone’s a winner..."

-For the months of September and October I will be publishing weekly articles on effective teaching strategies for trainee teachers and NQTs.
-This first entry is an broad overview based on my own experience in the profession, but subsequent articles will offer brief (but, I hope, useful and practical!) examples of lessons, ideas, and resources that saved my bacon on more than one occasion!
+Over September and October I will be publishing a series of articles on effective teaching strategies for trainee teachers and NQTs.
+This first entry is a broad overview based on my own experience in the profession, but subsequent articles will offer brief (but, I hope, useful and practical!) examples of lessons, ideas, and resources that saved my bacon on more than one occasion!

 That lower-case "w" in "Curley's wife" stands for some terrible, terrible things.
 It would be nice to capitalise it, to give it the appearance of a name, to treat it as a title rather than as an insult.
 But we can't...